ibpdas/ValueLine/README.md

 ---

-## 3. Executive decision box
+## 3. Leadership value & responsibilities

+### **3.1 What leaders get from ValueLine**

-The **Executive Decision Box** translates insights into simple leadership asks:
+The **Leadership Action Box** distils insights into what leaders need to steer the system:

-- Essential decisions
+- essential decisions
-- Trade offs and dependencies
+- trade-offs and dependencies
-- Confidence levels
+- confidence levels
-- Now / next / later priorities
+- now / next / later priorities

-In a federated system, this is crucial because value depends on decisions across many teams, not just the data function.

-It also **makes early change visible**, which is often what shifts mindsets, builds support and accelerates change.
+It also **makes early change visible** — often the key trigger for building confidence, shifting mindsets and accelerating organisational change.

+---

+### **3.2 What ValueLine needs from leaders**

+ValueLine only works when leaders act on what it surfaces.
+This typically requires:

+- clear ownership of data domains and standards
+- prioritising shared foundations over local optimisation
+- timely resolution of cross-team dependencies
+- aligned resources for Level 1 and Level 2 work
+- consistent reinforcement of reuse, interoperability and evidence-led decisions

+Without these leadership behaviours, foundations stall and outcomes lag — regardless of technical effort.

 ---